rushiii3/ultimatehealth-backend/README.md

   ### ✅ Article CRUD with edit request workflows

   Managing content at scale requires a clear and controlled workflow to ensure quality, accuracy, and accountability.
-  This system outlines how articles are created, reviewed, and improved over time using a structured CRUD (Create, Read, Update, Delete) approach — enriched by an edit request mechanism, inspired by proven         practices at platforms like **GeeksforGeeks**.
+  This system outlines how articles are created, reviewed, and improved over time using a structured CRUD (Create, Read, Update, Delete) approach — enriched by an edit request mechanism, inspired by proven         practices at platforms.

     (a) Submit Article for Review Process
         To maintain content quality, all newly created articles must go through a structured review process before publication.